isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yard/index.md

 ### 2. Does Lime Keep Snakes Away?
 Many have been taught to use lime to keep snakes off their turf.
 However, there is no scientific proof to back this claim.

-You might have been told that by putting lime around your property, you will prevent snakes from entering your compound.�Though this might sound a great idea, lime does nothing to prevent snakes from entering your home.
+You might have been told that by putting lime around your property, you will prevent snakes from entering your compound.Though this might sound a great idea, lime does nothing to prevent snakes from entering your home.

 Also, you need to understand that instead, lime is a substance that can be dangerous to your loved ones and pets.
 It has been reported that lime causes severe skin burn, which is why you should avoid it.
 ### 3. Does salt keep snakes away?
 Many studies have been conducted to confirm whether salt could be used to keep snakes away from home.
 It is accurate to state that nothing has been found to work.

-Instead, the products that contain salt are formulated with other chemicals that might harm your health.�It is essential to consider using methods that have been studied and proven to work.
+Instead, the products that contain salt are formulated with other chemicals that might harm your health.It is essential to consider using methods that have been studied and proven to work.

 If anything, snakes do not feed on salt, which is why you cant feed them salt to kill them.
 Also, salt does not dehydrate snakes, so they will just walk through it and invade your home.